innabox/osac-ui/README.md

 - Node.js 20.x or later
 - npm or yarn
 - Access to a Fulfillment API instance
-- Keycloak server with the `innabox` realm configured
+- Keycloak server with your realm configured

 ### Local Development